-Speedy Fuels and Lubricants LLP is registered in England and Wales with company number OC374926 and has its registered office at The Oil Centre, Bury New Road, Heap Bridge, Bury, Lancashire BL9 7HY.
+Speedy Fuels Ltd is registered in England and Wales with company number OC374926 and has its registered office at The Oil Centre, Bury New Road, Heap Bridge, Bury, Lancashire BL9 7HY.

-Speedy Fuels and Lubricants LLP is a data controller and is registered with the Information Commissioner’s Office (Z3633905).
+Speedy Fuels Ltd is a data controller and is registered with the Information Commissioner’s Office (Z3633905).

 We supply fuel, lubricants, storage tanks, generators or other associated products and services to both commercial and domestic customers throughout the country.